Select Page

 They believe their new work helps advance these ideas.

-One HUGE caveat: This set of best practices is limited to exposing business rules from an MLS system into Structured English for the purpose of human consumption.
-This set of best practices doesn’t support technology-to-technology communications, such as technically supporting business rules that pushes listings from one technology platform to another.
+One huge caveat: This set of best practices is limited to exposing business rules from an MLS system into Structured English for the purpose of human consumption.
+This set of best practices doesn’t support technology-to-technology communications, such as technically supporting business rules that push listings from one technology platform to another.